matiasvigil/matiasvigil/README.md

 </summary>

 ## What I do
+I do architectural software design.
 I do high quality backend software.
-I do architectural software design.
-I do bbq
+I do bbqs.

 ## Stack
 - JVM Languages (Java, Kotlin)